A broken button and a broken promise

 Unrelated: Googling “airport express power cord type” got me this reddit post, and upon closer inspection of the setup shown in the picture, I have to admit that it’d make a relatively clean shower speaker system.

 I received it without a power cord.
 Luckily, I found a replacement in our recycling center’s electronic waste.
+People throw away a lot of TVs.

 Powering the router on, I realized that I would need to reset it to use it on my network, wired or wirelessly.
 It was still on some old network’s configuration.